 You can even add in more riders and go in groups.
 To add in more fun, you can make the whole day about bikes and play the games mentioned above.
 You could try planning a cycling tour as well.

 This could be your very own personal holiday!

 To Put Things in Perspective

-I love it when my kids go out and ride their bicycles, but I also understand that it sometimes as can a tad boring.
+I love it when my kids go out and ride their bicycles, but I also understand that it sometimes can be a tad boring.

 While I did add in all of my personal favorite games for the kids, you can become the creative one and create your own game.
 If you happen to create one, then remember to share it with us as well!